OxfordDemSci/ex2020/src/README.txt

 - `death_covid`: number of deaths due to covid
 - `death_covid_date`: number of deaths due to covid as of <date>
 - `death_covid_nageraw`: the number of age groups in the covid input data
+- `ex_wpp_estimate`: life expectancy estimates from the World Population prospects for a five year period, merged at the midpoint year

 ## Deaths